 Genetic Testing Information

-- Genetic Testing Registry: Systemic lupus erythematosus 1
+- Genetic Testing Registry: Autosomal systemic lupus erythematosus type 16

-- Genetic Testing Registry: Systemic lupus erythematosus 10
+- Genetic Testing Registry: Systemic lupus erythematosus, susceptibility to, 1

-- Genetic Testing Registry: Systemic lupus erythematosus 16
+- Genetic Testing Registry: Systemic lupus erythematosus, susceptibility to, 10

-- Genetic Testing Registry: Systemic lupus erythematosus 2
+- Genetic Testing Registry: Systemic lupus erythematosus, susceptibility to, 2

-- Genetic Testing Registry: Systemic lupus erythematosus 6
+- Genetic Testing Registry: Systemic lupus erythematosus, susceptibility to, 6

-- Genetic Testing Registry: Systemic lupus erythematosus 9
+- Genetic Testing Registry: Systemic lupus erythematosus, susceptibility to, 9

 Genetic and Rare Diseases Information Center